 - Marion Skalweit, MD, PhD - Infectious Diseases & HIV Medicine - Bulgecin A for Resistant Gram-negatives

 ClinicalRM Awarded NIH Contract to Support the STI CTG Program

 September 10, 2013, Hinckley, OH – Clinical Research Management, Inc. (ClinicalRM) – a full-service Contract Research Organization (CRO) providing services for basic and applied research, clinical trials, and regulatory support – announced today it was awarded a contract by the Department of Health and Human Services, National Institutes of Health, Division of Microbiology and Infectious Diseases (DMID) of the National Institute of Allergy and Infectious Diseases (NIAID).
-The intent of the award is to provide a broad spectrum of services for the design and conduct of Phase I-IV clinical trials and clinical studies focused on the screening, diagnosis, treatment, prevention, and control of Sexually Transmitted Infections within the Sexually Transmitted Infections Clinical Trials Group (STI CTG) Program.
 Read the article.